What Exactly Does a Chiropractor Do for Patients?

 Having said that a chiropractor’s main form of treatment is direct manipulative procedures which include chiropractic adjustments, such as spinal manipulation, spinal mobilization, and Myofascial release among others.

 Who do I choose?
 Consulting a chiropractor is what we recommend if your joints, back, or neck feel stiff, locked, and sore.
 Some chiropractic facilities will be equipped to handle many of the tasks that a physiotherapist’s office would treat.
-Consider receiving care at a facility that provides more than one type of treatment.
+Consider receiving care at a facility that provides more than one type of treatment just like our Better Health Chiropractic clinics.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.